 Generalized p-Laplacian Regularized Framelet GCN.
 In this part, we provide several additional definitions to formulate the model (pL-UFG) that we are interested in analyzing.
-As a generalized framelet model incorporating with the so-called p-Laplacian energy regularizer, the pL-UFG, as we are going to define it later, has shown great flexibility in terms of adapting different types of graphs (i.e., homophily and heterophily) by efficiently adjusting the penalty strength from the regularizer, resulted in superior learning performance across various benchmark datasets (Shao et al., 2023).
-We started by defining p-Laplace operator on graph as follows.
+As a generalized framelet model incorporating with the so-called p-Laplacian energy regularizer, the pL-UFG, as we are going to define it later, has shown great flexibility in terms of adapting different types of graphs (i.e., homophily and heterophily) by efficiently adjusting the penalty strength from the regularizer, resulted in superior learning performance across various benchmark datasets (Shao et al., 2022).
+To thoroughly define pL-UFG, we start by defining the p-Laplace operator as follows.